Let’s Talk About Travel Insurance: The 6 Best Travel Insurance Companies

 Most insurance policies also provide cover for one of three destination areas:

-• Worldwide, excluding USA, Canada, Mexico and Caribbean
+- Worldwide, excluding the USA, Canada, Mexico and the Caribbean

 What does travel insurance cover?